 Often, people only think of supplementing their dogs when they’re ill.
 However, proper supplementation of normal healthy dogs is also important.
 While we can never make guarantees, I believe the proper use of nutritional supplements in healthy people and animals helps most of us live longer and reduces visits to the doctor due to illness.

-I’m including some of my favorite supplements that I use in practice every day, and a few of the indications for which they are used (see sidebar).
+Here are some of my favorite supplements that I use in practice every day, and a few of the indications for which they are used:

 So there you have it!
 Five easy and inexpensive steps to keeping your dog’s immune system healthy.
 By making just a small effort, you’ll find they’ll extend his life and reduce trips to the doctor.